 There are many high street vendors who will happily offer you their services at varying rates.
 If you are close to several within a short distance, it is pretty simple to compare prices and go with the best offer.
 However, be aware that some of these stores will allow you to order cash online and have it available for collection in-store or via delivery at a much better rate than in store.
 It doesn’t hurt to spend an extra few minutes on Google or asking a shop assistant if they have any online deals.

-Another option is using a website like Currency Fair that enables you to move money across countries in a cheap and simple process.
+Another option is to move money across countries in a cheap and simple process.
 You typically get more for your money than you would with a typical bank and it can be a great way to prepare for a trip in advance.
 This method is particularly useful if you find yourself in a rush and need to find a reliable way to exchange and send money quickly.